 You are here

 William Lowell Putnam Competition

 The Putnam competition consists of twelve questions to be solved during the course of two three-hour sessions.
-The challenging questions pose problems such as: “Prove or disprove whether it is possible to color each point in the Euclidean plane with nine colors so that no two points with the same color are a unit distance apart.”
+The challenging questions pose problems such as: “Prove or disprove whether it is possible to color each point in the Euclidean plane with 9 colors so that no 2 points with the same color are a unit distance apart.”

+The Putnam exam tests originality, technical competence, and familiarity with elementary undergraduate mathematics.
+Most questions require only the standard concepts of calculus and linear algebra.
 The competition is open to any registered undergraduate in the U.S. or Canada.
 Cash prizes are awarded to the top ten students; a team is chosen from each school and the schools with the top five winning teams also receive cash prizes.

-Mathematical Contest in Modeling (MCM) - Early February
+Mathematical Contest in Modeling (MCM)

 Get a glimpse of what an applied mathematician might do outside of academia!
 Teams of 3 undergraduates will focus on an open-ended “real-world” problem, build a mathematical model, obtain a solution based on it, and write a detailed paper — all in less than 4 days!
 Problems are taken from the natural sciences, social sciences, engineering, and the real world around us.